glyph-cat/langutil/docs/Api.md

     import dictionary from './dictionary'
     import { detectLanguage } from 'langutil/native-additions'

-    // ❌ This will not work
-    init(dictionary, 'en', true)
+    // ❌ This will not work, 'en' will be set as the language init(dictionary, 'en', true)

     // ✅ This will work